 This is the silver fox, a fox with a recessive gene that dramatically changes its appearance from the animal that is much more familiar to us, the red fox.
 And in a fashion that for at least 150 years has made its beautiful fur highly-prized.

-If you want to know where to join the queue, and I hope you don’t, visit Novosibirsk in Russia, where fifty years ago one man started breeding the wild out of foxes.
+If you want to know where to join the queue for your very own pet fox, and I hope you don’t, visit Novosibirsk in Russia, where fifty years ago one man started breeding the wild out of the silver fox.
 What took thousands of years to turn the wild dog into our most loved companion, geneticist Dmitry Belyaev managed for Vulpes vulpes in just five decades.
 His farm can now boast the fully domesticated fox that loves nothing better than a cuddle and a belly rub.
 And when I say ‘fox’, I don’t mean one particular individual.
 I’m talking about a whole breed.

 Foxes are harder than most animals to tame.
 They are said by those who’ve tried to be “highly-wired” and possessing “a stubborn wildness that is impossible to get rid of.”

 But there is nothing complex about Belyaev’s method.
 Or high-tech.
 We’re not talking about CRISPR or ‘gene drive’ here.
 He has simply done what Man began all those millennia ago with cats, dogs, sheep, goats and cattle, and has carried on with ever since – selective breeding.
 He embarked on his mission in the 1950s, visiting fur farms around Russia, picking out foxes that seemed to him the friendliest.
 Those that hid in corners and made aggressive noises were ruled out.